 Renaissance Scholars study with other highly motivated students who share their enthusiasm for learning and who bring a diversity of personal and professional experience to the classroom.
 Working with specially selected faculty in small seminar-style classes on stimulating interdisciplinary courses, students participate in an honors learning community that enriches and enlivens their academic experience.
 A variety of outside activities enhances the supportive environment of this learning community.

-Admission to the Renaissance Scholarship Honors Program is selective.
+Apply to Renaissance Scholarship Honors Program

 To be eligible for Renaissance Scholars, you must: